saschiwy/HeicConverter/Readme.md

 ## Introduction

+**Note:** This is my fork of @saschiwy's [HeicConverter](https://github.com/saschiwy/HeicConverter).
+I added a PR to fix a bug in the Gui, but the rest of the changes seemed too big to impose.
+These were all vibe-coded with Claude 3.7 Sonnet, then tested locally.
+IWOMM, YMMV.
+The rest of this readme is (mostly) that of the original.

 A very simple command line tool to convert *.heic files to jpg.
 Since the available programs for windows are either paid or not working for me, I decided to make a simple python script to help convert these files.